Espresso Bongo: Recording

 Greedy Smith later said the recording, "just got away from us all together.
 We'd only learned the songs the week before we recorded them, and then we put them down in seven days."

 O'Doherty later recalled, "we did it in six days under the influence of all sorts of terrible things.
 It's one of my favourites and it's the weirdest album we've done but it could have been played a lot better and done a lot cleaner."

 Reception

 AllMusic said, "Sounding like it consists of songs leftover from the sessions for their debut, Espresso Bongo does no one any favors, although it is not a bad album.
 Cameron Allan's production is even flatter than before, sucking almost all the excitement out of what could have been an exciting album."
 The efforts of Martin Plaza are described as "buried".
+Jane Gazzo said it, "suffered from rushed production and experimental recording sessions fuelled by local mushrooms."

 Rip It Up said "The hooks are just as subtle, but growing songwriting expertise and excellent production mean that the sound is smoother, and the band no longer wear their influences like badges".
 The subject matter was said to be, "that great Australian institution, suburbia".